potexxi/2025-flip-happens/README.md

 # Flip Happens
-by Maximilian Schreiter, Yamen Chihadeh
+by Maximilian Schreiter, Yamen Chihadeh | 1AHIF HTL Rankweil 24/25

 Flip Happens is a fast-paced platformer where you play as a stylish skater doing cool tricks and reacting fast through creative levels full of obstacles.